demiglace0505/angular-course/readme.md

     <div class="col-xs-12">{{ recipe.description }}</div>
 ```

-### Allowing Addition of Items to the Shopping List
+### Project: Allowing Addition of Items to the Shopping List

 We begin by adding local references to the input fields #nameInput and #amountInput and adding the click event listener to the Add button.